egarris/web-dev-2022/README.md

 ## Setup

-This repository uses `git subtree` to pull from remote repositories into a centralized origin. ~~To pull latest changes, simply run the `git-pull` script.~~ Simply `git pull` to get the latest update.
+This repository uses `git subtree` to pull from remote repositories into a centralized origin. ~~To pull latest changes, simply run the `pull-repos` script.~~ Simply `git pull` to get the latest update.
 The script is more for internal uses to keep up to sync with the children repositories (but feel free to dig around).

 ```bash
 # Give execute permission